-To be eligible to enroll in any college credit course, concurrent students must achieve a minimum of a 19 ACT Reading score, 83 COMPASS Reading score, or 78 ACCUPLACER Reading Score, or 420 ASPIRE Reading Score.
+To be eligible to enroll in college credit general education courses, concurrent students must achieve a minimum of a 19 ACT Reading score, or equivalent.
+Reading score requirements for technical education coursework offered on a high school campus varies by degree program.